You want smart political talk without the meltdowns?

 I really thought there's something wrong with this man.

-And I told the story at the time on the Lee Rogers and Melanie Morgan show at KSFO in San Francisco, because I thought the only way to really protect myself is to tell this story out loud because I was afraid.
+And I told the story at the time on the Lee Rogers and Melanie Morgan show at KSFO in San Francisco because I thought the only way to really protect myself is to tell this story out loud because I was afraid.

-I was terrified that he was gonna come to San Francisco and I don't I don't know what his behavior was so erratic and so obsessive that it truly frightened me.
+His behavior was so erratic and so obsessive that it truly frightened me.

-And I remembered now because yeah, it's look it was a long time ago and you know uh I I don't care uh Al Franken's you know to me he's just a jerk.
+And I remembered now because, yeah, it's look, it was a long time ago when, you know, I don't care.

-When we come out, I want to ask Melanie Morgan a question because it dovetails into you know, you tell your story, we've got the picture of Leanne.
+When we come out, I want to ask Melanie Morgan a question because it dovetails into, you know, you tell your story.

-There's when it's no ambiguity, it's easy.
+There's when there's no ambiguity, it's easy.

 I want to ask you about the hard cases when somebody makes an allegation or a number of people make allegations and then the person denies it.